Seifo321/Seifo321/README.md

 - 👋 Hi, I’m @Seifo321
-- 👀 I’m interested in Artificial intelligence , Data analysis
+- 👀 I’m interested in  Data Engineering , Data analysis and Machine learning
 - 🌱 I’m currently learning Data analysis
-- 💞️ I’m looking to collaborate on any projects related to data analysi or machine learning
+- 💞️ I’m looking to collaborate on any projects related to data analysis or machine learning
 - 📫 How to reach me seifzakaria321@gmail.com

 <!---